Apr 25, 2023

-There are a few reasons why people might want to put their insurance policy on hold.
+There are a few reasons why people might want to put their insurance on hold.
 Right now, COVID-19 is the top reason, but there are others.
-Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle from your family policy.
-You can call your insurer any time to discuss changes to your policy.
-You also have the option to reduce coverage.
-Basic insurance is better than no coverage or cancelling.
+Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle from your Toronto car insurance.
+You can call your insurer any time to discuss changes or reduce coverage.
+Basic insurance is better than having none or cancelling.

-There are some things to consider when you contact your insurer to discuss pausing your policy.
-By suspending your policy, you are giving up important coverage like third party liability, accident benefits, DCPD and uninsured automobile coverage.
+There are some things to consider when you contact your insurer to discuss pausing your insurance.
+By suspending it, you are giving up important protection like third party liability, accident benefits, DCPD and uninsured motorist.
 Depending on your insurer, fees may also apply, which may be more expensive in the long run.

 There are some things to consider if you are thinking about suspending your insurance.
-Here is a look at the pros and cons of suspending your policy.Pros
+Here is a look at the pros and cons of suspending it.Pros

-- You pay less for insurance while your car is not being used.
+- You pay less premiums while your car is not being used.

-- You won’t have a coverage lapse if you pause and keep basic coverage.
+- You won’t have a lapse if you pause and keep basic coverage.

-- The vehicle will not have coverage if anyone wants to drive it.
+- The vehicle will be insured if anyone wants to drive it.

 - No protection against non-driving incidents such as theft, vandalism, or fire.